-Levirate marriage (also known as widow or wife inheritance) is a common marital practice in many societies around the world.
+More precisely, this study explores the reasons for the deterioration of levirate marriage (also known as widow or wife inheritance) in sub-Saharan Africa.
+Levirate marriage is a common marital practice in many societies around the world.
 According to this practice, a widow is inherited by the brother or other male relative of her deceased husband.
 While this practice is still observed in many societies in present-day Africa (Potash, 1986; Radcliffe-Brown and Forde, 1987), as seen in Kenya (Agot, 2007), Nigeria (Doosuur and Arome, 2013), Sudan (Stern, 2012), Uganda (Ntozi, 1997), and Zambia (Malungo, 2001), this century-old practice has recently begun to disappear.
-This study explores the reasons for the deterioration of this practice in sub-Saharan Africa.

-This institutional change should be given considerable attention because anecdotally levirate marriage has been considered to be an informal safety net that provides material support and social protection for widows despite it being seen as treating women as "property."
+This institutional change should also be given considerable attention on its own because anecdotally levirate marriage has been considered to be an informal safety net that provides material support and social protection for widows despite it being seen as treating women as "property."
 Therefore, it is expected that this institutional change will have significant consequences for economic development by altering both ex-ante (for currently married women) and ex-post (for current widows) welfare gains associated with widowhood.
 Until now, however, there has been no effort by economists to better understand the role and socioeconomic consequences of this practice despite its popularity and economic significance.

 This customary practice also has much policy relevance in sub-Saharan Africa, where widows comprise a significant proportion of the population because of their husbands' deaths being attributed to typical age differences between a couple and, more recently, the prevalence of HIV/AIDS.
 According to Potash (1986), a quarter of the adult female population is widowed in many African societies.
 Traditionally, a widow has limited rights to the property of both her natal and husband's families; therefore, her life is highly vulnerable.
 Furthermore, owing to a customary system of exogamous and patrilocal marriage, a widow's close relatives (e.g., parents, siblings) typically live outside her current residential village and, thus, cannot easily provide her with appropriate life protection.
 A relatively recent empirical study conducted in northern Tanzania also found that a large increase in the murder of "witches," typically elderly widowed women, is associated with their small contribution to a household's earning capacity (Miguel, 2005).
-Despite the evident vulnerability of widows' livelihood, however, their protection has, thus far, not been actively considered on the development agenda (compared with debates about "child" and "old-age" protection), and their lives and survival strategies are insufficiently understood (van de Walle, 2013).
+Despite the evident vulnerability of widows' livelihood, however, their protection has, thus far, not been actively considered on the development agenda (compared with debates about "child" and "old-age" protection), and their lives and survival strategies are insufficiently understood (e.g., Djuikom and van de Walle, 2018; van de Walle, 2013).

-To address the question, this study first develops a simple theoretical framework wherein levirate marriage arises as a pure strategy subgame perfect equilibrium in an extensive-form game played by two agents, i.e., a widow and her husband's clan.
-This model builds upon the assumption that in a patriarchal African society, great emphasis is placed on continuation of generations (e.g., Caldwell and Caldwell, 1987; Tertilt, 2005).
+To address the question, this study first develops a theoretical framework wherein levirate marriage arises as a pure strategy subgame perfect equilibrium in an extensive-form game played by two agents, i.e., a widow and her husband's clan.1 This model builds upon the assumption that in a patriarchal African society, great emphasis is placed on continuation of generations (e.g., Caldwell and Caldwell, 1987; Tertilt, 2005).
 In this game, the clan first offers livelihood support to widows in the form of levirate marriage.
 Widows, who otherwise have only subsistence resources, have an incentive to accept this offer although the material support is marginal.
 A husband's clan responds to a widow's strategic choice by providing her with minimal social protection to keep the children and (as caretakers) wives of the deceased within its extended family (e.g., Muller, 2005; Stern, 2012).